What is a cochlear implant?

 A cochlear implant is a small, complex electronic device that can help to provide a sense of sound to a person who is profoundly deaf or severely hard-of-hearing.

 The cochlar implant consists of an external portion that sits behind the ear and a second portion that is surgically placed under the skin.
+This assists auditory function to activate more easily.
+These implants are seemlessly applied, and actually quite simple in structure.
 An implant has the following parts:

 - A microphone, which picks up sound from the environment.